IBM/svccat/workshop/Lab1/README.md

 guestbook-7b79469f5f-p9p8t   1/1       Running   0          11s
 ```

-If we go back and refresh Guestbook in our browser, we can see that the entries we previously created are gone.
+If we go back and refresh Guestbook in our browser, we can see that the entries
+we previously created are gone.
 This is obviously not ideal.
 We would like data
 entered into our application to persist beyond the lifetime of individual containers.
+In [the next lab of this course](../Lab2/README.md), we'll learn to manually provision
+and connect some stable storage to persist our application data.

-When you're all done, you can either use this deployment in the
+When you're all done, you can either use this deployment in the next lab,
-[next lab of this course](../Lab2/README.md) where we will learn to manually provision some stable storage and connect
-it to Guestbook, or you can remove the deployment and thus stop taking the course.
+or you can remove the deployment and thus stop taking the course.

   1. To remove the deployment, use `$ kubectl delete deployment guestbook`.